Nancy Kilpatrick

 Nancy Kilpatrick (May 6, 1946 – March 31, 2025) was a Canadian author who wrote stories in the genres of dark fantasy, horror, mystery, erotic horror, and gothic subculture.

 Kilpatrick is most known for her vampire-themed works.

 Background

 Kilpatrick lived and worked in Montreal.
 She also taught Short Story Writing at George Brown College.
 Kilpatrick died on March 31, 2025, at the age of 78.
+She was cremated; the wherabouts of her ashes are unknown.

 Awards

 Kilpatrick was a recipient of the Arthur Ellis Award.
 Fangoria called her "Canada's answer to Anne Rice".